Greek Food: 65 Authentic Dishes You Need (IMMEDIATELY)

 Made with cod roe, olive oil, soaked bread, lemon, and more, I would enjoy making this for a get together.

-More Great Recipes to Try: 51 Traditional Foods from Japan to Try: Your Japanese Food Guide
+Related: 51 Foods from Japan to Try: Your (Traditional) Food Guide

 44. Tirokafteri